 - Transparency into the cost and outcomes of their care

-- Competitive options in getting medical care
+- Competitive options for getting medical care

 - An app economy that provides patients, physicians, hospitals, payers, and employers with innovation and choice